-- Where the enquiry for the property comes from during the year will vary.
-Sometimes the enquiry will be local, whilst at other times you can look to a broader market for the potential property buyers.
+Where the enquiry for the property comes from during the year will vary.
+Sometimes the enquiry will be local, whilst at other times you can look at a broader market for the potential property buyers.
 These facts will impact your marketing recommendations and decisions.

-- Tell the client of the best method of sale to suit the market and the property today.
-The client wants results and the method of sale will have impact on the type and volume of enquiry that you get.
+Tell the client of the best method of sale to suit the market and the property today.
+The client wants results and the best method of sale will have an impact on the type and volume of enquiry that you get.

 All of these factors will help you in showing the client the best way forward.
 When you list a property for sale, the client’s decision to list should not be based on the discounts that any agent offers; but rather the combination of strategies that evolve from all of the above.
 That is the making of a top agent today.